Wang Chengkuai: Portugal

 On 19 August 2014, Wang signed for Portuguese club Coimbrões.
 He made seven league appearances for the club, as well as one appearance in the Taça de Portugal during his first season in Portugal.

 On 15 July 2015 it was announced that Wang had transferred to Gondomar S.C., remaining in the Portuguese Second Division.
 He made his debut for his new team on 23 August 2015, coming on as a substitute for Belinha in the 86th minute of the 3–0 win at home against SC Vila Real.

-Shenzhen
+Shenzhen FC

-On 9 July 2016, Wang transferred to China League One side Shenzhen F.C.
-He would make his debut in a league game on 14 August 2016 against Tianjin Quanjian in a 5-2 defeat.
+On 9 July 2016, Wang transferred to China League One side Shenzhen FC He would make his debut in a league game on 14 August 2016 against Tianjin Quanjian in a 5-2 defeat.
 He would be a squad player as the club gained promotion to the top tier at the end of the 2018 China League One campaign.

-Zibo Cuju

-In 2021, Wang joined China League One side Zibo Cuju on loan.
+In the following campaign he would go on to score his first goal for the club on 26 October 2019 against Wuhan Zall in a 4-4 draw.
+While he was given a run of games throughout the season he would be part of the squad that finished in the relegation zone, however the club was given a reprieve after fellow top tier club Tianjin Tianhai was dissolved after the 2019 season.
+In the next campaign, Wang would not feature in any senior matches.

+On 9 April 2021, Wang would be loaned out to second tier club Zibo Cuju for the 2021 China League One campaign.
+He would go on to make his debut in a league game on 29 April 2021 against Xinjiang Tianshan Leopard F.C. in a 3-2 defeat.
+Wang would go on to establish himself as an integral member of the team and go on to score his first goal for the club in a league game on 20 May 2021 against Zhejiang Professional F.C. in a 2-1 defeat.
+On his return to Shenzhen he would be loaned out again, this time to top tier club Cangzhou Mighty Lions on 29 April 2022.
+He would struggle to gain any playing time at Cangzhou and would join Zibo Cuju on loan for a second time for the remainder of the season.

+Dalian Yingbo

+On 19 January 2025, Wang joined Chinese Super League club Dalian Yingbo.